NEUBIAS/training-resources/courses/2024_skimage_napari_beginners.md

 - Tuesday, April 30, 2024, 9:30 - 16:00
 - Tuesday, May 7, 2024, 9:30 - 16:00

+This includes a lunch break (1 hr) and two coffee breaks (20 minutes), resulting in approximately 5 hr of teaching time.
+As there are 6 modules per day that makes ~45 minutes per module.

 ## Venue

 - Imaging Centre, Lecture hall (lower floor)